An axiomatic approach to virtual chains

 Given a triple $(p,p',p'')$ of time-$1$ orbits of $H$, we first consider the map

 which at the level of stratifying sets is induced by the map

-from Section \ref{sec:flow-categories}, at the level of marked points and stabilising divisors by concatenating sequences, with the one associated to $(p,p')$ appearing first.
-These choices specify a moduli spaces $ \cM_{\alpha_1 \times \alpha_2} $, and determine a homeomorphism
+from Section \ref{sec:flow-categories}, and at the level of marked points and stabilising divisors by concatenating sequences, with the one associated to $(p,p')$ appearing first.
+These choices specify a moduli space $ \cM_{\alpha_1 \times \alpha_2} $, and determine a homeomorphism

-At the level of inhomogenous terms, we complete the definition of the map in Equation \eqref{eq:map-domain-Kuranishi-presentation} by taking direct sums of vector spaces, and extending each map $Y_{\alpha_i}$, on the image of Equation \eqref{eq:inclusion_abstract_moduli_spaces_charts} by zero to the components of the curve coming from the other factor.
-We further extend this map by $0$ to the other components of $ \cM_{\alpha_1 \times \alpha_2}$ (i.e. to curve for which the components containing some marked point in the wrong component relative to the node labelled by $p'$).
+At the level of inhomogenous terms, we complete the definition of the map in Equation \eqref{eq:map-domain-Kuranishi-presentation} by taking direct sums of vector spaces, and extending each map $Y_{\alpha_i}$ by zero to the components of the curve coming from the other factor.